We all make decisions every day. Big decisions, small decisions. Some we are aware of and some are just automatic.

 It involved commencing with researching every single possible option available to us, before starting on any steps involving plan implementation.

 The research period included organising quotes, making phone calls, internet searches, creating different budgets for various possible scenarios and so on.

 In the end we sold our home and moved into a new home in a Lifestyle Village.
 The move was not without it’s consequences.
 You can read more about the fallout in my blog post “What was I thinking..moving house, spinal surgery and multiple broken bones”.

 Thankfully, the move does have a happy ending.
 For the good news story, check out, My Very Own Escape To The Country

 When chronic illness is involved, the initial “gathering data” stage for any major decision can take at least a good 6 months.

 We have to get it right.
 Our health depends on it.

 You may work through things a little quicker than anticipated which is a bonus.
 One thing is for sure, we cannot over extend ourselves.
 Even though much of this research work is mental rather than physical, pain causes extreme fatigue and fatigue worsens pain.
 Administrative work is tiring and always exasperates my fatigue which in turn escalates my pain.

 Slowly, slowly is the only way to make major decisions and definitely the only way to execute them.

-I’m sure I have a enough information to write a “moving home” thesis with every step by step detail I’ve documented for each researched plan option.
+I’m sure I have enough information gathered to write a “moving home” thesis, complete with step by step details, for numerous researched plan options.
 I at least know I didn’t leave a stone unturned before deciding to sell our home.